snac-cooperative/technical-docs/Requirements/Database Schema.md

 ### Background

 It is important to realize that SNAC is not a document-oriented system.
-The database stores all the normal EAC-CPF elements and attributes in a relational data model.
+We do not save or edit XML files.
+The database stores all the supported EAC-CPF elements and attributes in a relational data database.
 This vastly improves every aspect of performance, and guarantees data integrity as well as handling critical features such as database management.

 The schema itself is fairly simple.
 Using Postgres we make extensive use of "sequences".
 A sequence is a special table that exists to generate unique numbers.
 We use a single sequence across all data tables.
 This